 Besides the unilateral pounding sensations on the head, a migraine episode often comes with a long list of debilitating symptoms, including:

 Notably, some people have it worse because they experience intense bouts of migraine to the point of vomiting and losing their balance.
 Many also report missing out on workdays and family gatherings because of the debilitating impacts of their episodes.
 Do you share a similar experience with other migraineurs?
+No wonder many people wonder "can throwing up relieve migraine?"

 Because migraine is a complex condition, finding effective remedies that address as many symptoms as possible doesn’t come easy.
 So far, here are some of the proven ways to curb the impacts of a typical migraine attack: